TMSMultiLab/TMSMultiLab/TMSHeads/readme.md

    wristcirc - during peripheral nerve experiments we sometimes record the circumference of the wrist, in cm

 2) <b>HandLab_TMSHeads.m</b> - Matlab script (will also work with minor changes using Octave (https://octave.org/) to load and parse the data and produce the graphs shown on the Head measurement page (https://github.com/TMSMultiLab/TMSMultiLab/wiki/Head-measurement)

+3) <b>HandLab_TMSSites.m</b> - Matlab script to plot the locations of muscles targeted onto a map of the scalp, centred on the vertex, Cz.